“I want to be helpless in the face of disaster,” said no prepper ever.

 Most multitools are equipped with pliers, blades, screwdrivers, scissors, wire cutters, and bottle openers, to name a few.
 You can use these tools to do things like cut cordage, secure shelter, fix broken gear, and make feather sticks for tinder.
 The best part is this tool occupies very little space, so it’s a must-have for any bug out bag.

 Why is floss considered a must-have for your bug out bag list?
-Well, there are lots of ways you can use dental floss, and most of them don’t even involve your teeth.
+Well, there are lots of ways you can use it, and most of them don’t even involve your teeth.

 Most dental flosses are made of nylon, the same material as your paracord thread.
 Floss is obviously not as strong as a paracord, but you can still use it to whip up some badass snares and fishing lines to catch food in the wild.
 Once you’re ready to cook a meal, you can also use dental floss to get a fire going, since its wax makes it a pretty good firestarter.
 You can even cut cheese with it.